 The Group has exposure to credit risk, liquidity risk, equity price risk and foreign exchange risk from the use of its financial instruments.
-The BOD reviews and approves the policies for managing each of these risks and they are summarized below.
+The BOD reviews and approves the policies for managing each of these risks.

 Credit Risk

 Credit risk arises when a customer or counterparty fails to discharge an obligation and cause the Group to incur a financial loss.